CosminStoian11/LaboratorJava/README.md

 3.The client can write reviews

--on every book page there is a review section submited by customers
+-on every book page there is a review section submitted by customers

-4.The cient wants to have a list of the most popular books on the website
+4.The client wants to have a list of the most popular books on the website

 -the main page of the website will host the most popular books by the number of sold copies